russellds/pwsh-module-publish/README.md

 # pwsh-module-publish

-Publish PowerShell Module via GitHub Action
+GitHub Action to Publish PowerShell modules to the gallery

+The definition of the action is in [action.yml](action.yml).